 Turner and Venice

-Turner and his blurry hazy view of Europe is also well known in Art History circles and I have to say that being presented with the opportunity to see Turner’s paintings of Venice is a treat.
+Turner and his blurry hazy view of Europe are also well known in Art History circles and I have to say that being presented with the opportunity to see Turner’s paintings of Venice is a treat.
 The Turner and Venice exhibition can only be seen in two places in the world: the Tate in London and the Kimbell Art Museum.
 And, it’s showing at the Kimbell, marks the first large scale Turner exhibition in the U.S. since 1966.

-The official museum write up: “The sublime, floating city of Venice, described by Michelangelo as a work of art in itself, has inspired an endless stream of artists.
+The official museum write-up: “The sublime, floating city of Venice, described by Michelangelo as a work of art in itself, has inspired an endless stream of artists.
 Each has attempted to capture its beauty in his or her own way, from Canaletto in the 18th century to Claude Monet and others in the modern era.
 Still, few have found such a true echo of their own sensibility in the Venetian scene as the British painter J. M. W. Turner (1775-1851).
 Turner and Venice spans the twenty years between his first visit in 1819 and his last in 1840.
 His many paintings, watercolors, and drawings of the city form one of the richest themes in his mature work, a testament to one of the most compelling encounters of artist and place in the history of art.”

 There are many other paintings to see in the Kimbell.
 Holdings range in period from antiquity to the 20th century, including masterpieces by Duccio, Fra Angelico, Mantegna, Caravaggio, El Greco, La Tour, Rubens, Velezquez, Rembrandt, Houdon, Goya, David, Monet, Cezanne, Picasso, Matisse, and Mondrian.